Filter bubble: By individuals

 In The Filter Bubble: What the Internet Is Hiding from You, internet activist Eli Pariser highlights how the increasing occurrence of filter bubbles further emphasizes the value of one's bridging social capital as defined by Robert Putman.
 Pariser argues that filter bubbles reinforce a sense of social homogeneity, which weakens ties between people with potentially diverging interests and viewpoints.
 In that sense, high bridging capital may promote social inclusion by increasing our exposure to a space that goes beyond self-interests.
 Fostering one's bridging capital, such as by connecting with more people in an informal setting, may be an effective way to reduce the filter bubble phenomenon.

+Jiang, T., Sun, Z., & Fu, S. (2025) discuss how filter bubbles can be combatted by the individual, as long as they are accepting of the change.
+They note how a person’s own attitude on filter bubbles is a direct causation of the issue itself.
+They write “Some recent evidence has also suggested the critical role of individuals' own attitudes in the formation of filter bubbles.
+Although it is commonly assumed that Google search engines created filter bubbles by personalizing search results for individual users, the fact is Google users tended to select search queries corresponding to their own political learnings and these queries yielded own-side search results (Ekström et al., 2023), (Jiang, T., Sun, Z., & Fu, S., 2025).
+This implies that it is up the individual to break the cycle of filter bubbles and to research opinions that do not necessarily reinforce their own beliefs.

 Users can take many actions to burst through their filter bubbles, for example by making a conscious effort to evaluate what information they are exposing themselves to, and by thinking critically about whether they are engaging with a broad range of content.
 Users can consciously avoid news sources that are unverifiable or weak.
 Chris Glushko, the VP of Marketing at IAB, advocates using fact-checking sites to identify fake news.
 Technology can also play a valuable role in combating filter bubbles.